Rodriguez ‘Honoured’ by Calls to Lead Quebec Liberals but Mum on Interest

 Rodriguez made the comments on Aug.
 8 at an unrelated federal funding announcement in Winnipeg, where he was asked by reporters if he was considering joining the race to lead the Quebec Liberals.

 Rodriguez said he’s been approached by “a lot of people” to go back to the Quebec Liberals where “it all started” for him years ago.
-Rodriguez was a member of the party’s youth wing in the 1990s.
+He was a member of the party’s youth wing in the 1990s.

-“It touches me a lot, I receive this with a lot of humility,” Rodriguez said.
+“It touches me a lot.
+I receive this with a lot of humility,” Rodriguez said.

 “It’s a privilege and honour to be approached by so many people, but that’s my only comment,” he added, refusing to answer further questions about the matter.